Basic Survival Skills Everyone Should Know

 Use Your Compass

 Most watches and phones have a compass today.
 However, this is about foregoing modern conveniences.
 Still, if you are headed out into the wilderness, and you’re afraid of being lost, a compass is the first thing you should pack.
 Everyone should know how to read and use a compass.
-It’s basic survival skills everyone should know that will work without any power source, too.
+It’s basic survival skill everyone should know that will work without any power source, too.

-A compass will always point North, so unless you have a map, you’ll need to know where you started to get back on track.
+A compass will always point north, so unless you have a map, you’ll need to know where you started to get back on track.
 One thing to note about a compass is that there is a “true” North and “magnetic” North.
 The difference is known as “declination.”
 Usually, this is a variation of 20 degrees.
 Every compass should be adjusted for declination before you go on any trip, as it pertains to the area and brand of the compass.
 Still, even if you haven’t adjusted for declination, a compass will help give you direction and point you in a general way to go if you are lost in place with a lot of cloud cover and no sunlight.

 What Food Can You Survive On?